Testing Guide¶

 Mocking LLM Calls¶

-from maricusco.utils.mock_llm import FakeLLM
+from backend.utils.mock_llm import FakeLLM

 def test_agent_with_mock_llm():